 The paper proceeds as follows.
-Section I describes the general experimental design.
-Section II presents evidence from a series of online experiments conducted in the United States and Argentina.
-Section III presents evidence from the consumer intercept survey experiment.
-Section IV concludes.
+Section 2 describes the general experimental design.
+Section 3 presents evidence from a series of online experiments conducted in the United States and Argentina.
+Section 4 presents evidence from the consumer intercept survey experiment.
+The last section concludes.

-I. Experimental Design
+2 Experimental Design

-A. Structure of the Survey Experiments
+2.1 Structure of the Survey Experiments

-In this section, we describe the experimental framework for the empirical analysis in this paper.
-This framework builds upon several previous experimental studies (e.g., Bruine de Bruin, van der Klaauw, and Topa 2011; Roos and Schmidt 2012; and Armantier et al. 2016), and it introduces innovations aimed at testing new hypotheses and addressing the concern of spurious learning.
+In this section, we describe the experimental framework that will be used as the basis for all the empirical analysis provided in the rest of this paper.
+This framework builds upon a number of previous experimental studies (e.g., Bruine de Bruin et al., 2011; Roos and Schmidt, 2012; Armantier et al., 2016), but introduces innovations aimed at testing new hypothesis and addressing the concern of spurious learning.

-The basic structure of the survey experiments is as follows:
+The basic structure of the survey experiments is:

-- Eliciting subjects' inflation perceptions (i.e., the perception of the annual inflation rate over the previous 12 months).
-This constitutes the individual's prior belief ($\pi{i,t}^0$ in the model in the following section). - Providing the subject with information related to the inflation rate over the previous 12 months, which constitutes the signal $(\pi{i,i}^T)$.
+- 1. Eliciting subjects' inflation perceptions: i.e., the perception of the annual inflation rate over the previous twelve months.
+This constitutes the individual's prior belief ($\pi{i,t}^0$ in the model in the following section). - 2.
+Providing the subject with information related to the inflation rate over the previous twelve months, which constitutes the signal $(\pi{i,t}^T)$.
 In the case of the control group with no information provision, there is no signal.
-The different pieces of information provided to the subjects is described in the following subsection.
+The different pieces of information provided to the subjects is described in the following subsection. - 3.
+Eliciting subjects' expectations about inflation (i.e., the expected annual inflation rate over the following twelve months, $\pi{i,t+1}$) and other nominal variables (e.g., the nominal interest rate, $i{i,t+1}$).
+These expectations may be elicited right after the information provision, or several months later.